vincentvbh/PolyMul_Without_PowerfulMul/cortex-m3.md

 ```

 where `[jobs]` is defaulted to the number of cores on the host machine if omitted, `[device name]` is defaulted to `stm32f207zg` if omitted.
-The binary files located at each folders listed in `IMPLEMENTATION_PATH` of `./mk/schemes.mk` will be compiled into `.elf` files and put into the folder `./elf`
+The resulting binaries will be put into the folder `elf/`.

 ## Flashing binary files
 This step depends on the board.